Contact Information: firstname.lastname@example.org or call us at 607-272-3000

 What are your prices?

-Please check the CURRENT PRICES pages in this web site for Collegetown Pricing, or contact the Rental Office for the most current price and availability information.
+Please check the PRICES pages in this web site for current pricing, or contact the Rental Office for the most current price and availability information.

 How long are your leases?

 Leases are for one year, beginning in June, July, or August.
 Each apartment has a pre-set starting and ending date that cannot be changed.

 How do I pay my rent?

 You may make payments online through our Tenant Portal, or by cash, check, money order, or wire transfer.
 Please contact the Rental Office for wire transfer information.
 For quarterly rent payments, you may set up your checking account to make an Online Payment.